Die Antwoord: 2004–2010: Formation, virality and SOS

 Watkin Tudor Jones, who performed as Waddy Jones, began rapping at age 14, performing at Black nightclubs throughout Johannesburg and fronting various English-speaking hip hop groups.
 His first group, the Original Evergreen, released two albums through Epic Records and had their 1995 pro-marijuana song "Puff the Magik" banned from South African radio.
 He began performing under the name Max Normal in 1997 and later released his debut solo studio album, Memoirs of a Clone, under his own name.
 Max Normal became a band in 2001, consisting of Jones, guitarist Mark Buchanan, drummer Sean Ou Tim, and DJ Sibot, but later disbanded.
 He founded the horrorcore collective the Constructus Corporation, whose album The Ziggurat was released through African Dope Records in 2002 with an accompanying graphic novel, and released a second solo studio album, The Fantastic Kill, in 2005, also through African Dope.

 Around 2003, Jones met Anri du Toit, then a fine art student from Pretoria who was working as a waitress, outside of a club in Cape Town.
 After meeting again at one of his shows, he asked her to contribute vocals to a Constructus Corporation song.
-Jones offered to teach du Toit how to rap and they began making music together in 2004—with Jones directing Picnic, a mockumentary about du Toit, that year—before getting married and having a daughter named Sixteen together in 2005.
+Jones offered to teach du Toit how to rap and they began making music together in 2004—with Jones directing Picnic, a mockumentary about du Toit getting married and having a daughter named Sixteen.
 Max Normal was later revived as MaxNormal.TV, a motivational hip hop group featuring du Toit, producer Justin de Nobrega, and Jakob Basson that performed in suits and played PowerPoint presentations during performances.
 In 2008, they released their debut studio album, Good Morning South Africa, and performed at Pukkelpop.
 Jones also performed under the names Yang Weapon, Metatron One, the Man Who Never Came Back, and MC Totally Rad.
 He later described his participation in his former acts, with which he did not "really have an emotional connection", as "experimenting, messing around and trying to find Die Antwoord".